Handbook Policy AgreementPlease read the Handbook listed below before agreeing to the policies.

 “90% of all success is just showing up!” -Woody Allen, Actor Comedian

-Rehearsals end at 6:30 p.m. unless otherwise scheduled.
+Rehearsals end at 6:15 p.m. unless otherwise scheduled.
+The singer MUST sign-out with a member of the staff before joining their parent.
 Prior to leaving, singers are requested to clean up, beautify, and restore the facilities to a better condition than we found them in.

 6.3 Communication of Needed Absence – Please notify Kairos office as soon as possible if your singer needs to miss a rehearsal.
 To report an absence of any kind, you must request excusal from the Music Staff.
-To do so, please send an email to Kairoschoir@gmail.com.
+To do so, please send an email to firstname.lastname@example.org.
 This also applies to vacations or school-related events apart from the regular schedule.
 Please inform staff a minimum of four weeks in advance of planned absence.
 Extra-curricular activities must be requested at least three weeks before planned absence and must be approved by the Music Staff to be considered as excused.
-To report a same-day absence due to illness or emergency after 4 pm on the day of rehearsal, a parent needs to inform Kairos by calling or texting the choir phone: 510-918-3735 before the rehearsal is scheduled to begin AND send an email to email@example.com.
+To report a same-day absence due to illness or emergency after 4 pm on the day of rehearsal, a parent needs to inform Kairos by calling or texting Evy Ibarra (Communications Manager) at 510-414-1214 before the rehearsal is scheduled to begin AND send an email to email@example.com.
 Same-day absences reported by students will not be excused unless confirmed by a parent.

 6.4 Performances – Mandatory Attendance!
 Notify the Music Director/Conductor in writing by email two months prior if you must miss a concert.

 6.6 Concert Tours – Every two to three years or more, Kairos participates in an international concert tour.
 Some of our singers greatest experiences have come through celebrating successful and life-enriching concert tours in 2000, 2008, 2011, 2013, 2014, and 2017.
-At the season ending, we announce Kairos Tour plans for the following year, and ask families to express their intention of participation by taking a survey.
+At the beginning of the academic season, we announce Kairos Tour plans for the following summer, and ask families to express their intention to participate by taking a survey.
 Once we are closer to confirming a tour, we ask for the next step of paying a down-payment.
-Once the tour is confirmed, the deposit will be applied to tour tuition becomes non-refundable.
+Once the tour is confirmed, the deposit will be applied to tour tuition, and becomes non-refundable.
 It is suggested that families purchase travel insurance in case of the need to change plans in an unexpected circumstance.

 7. Leave of Absence